Finding a Job at a College

 Network, Network and Network Some More

-Once you identify target niches, ask your family, friends, neighbors, former co-workers, fellow parishioners etc. If they can introduce you to anyone they know who is working in those types of jobs.
+Once you identify target niches, talk to your family, friends, neighbors, former co-workers, fellow parishioners, and anyone else to see if they can introduce you to anyone they know who is working in those types of jobs.
 Approach those individuals for informational interviews.

 Contact the career and/or alumni offices at your alma mater and ask for a list of contacts working at colleges so that you can do some more informational consultations.
 Inquire about alumni social and networking events in your area where you might rub shoulders with alumni working at colleges.
 Join your college's LinkedIn group and reach out to any members in higher education for advice and assistance regarding your transition.